bohmiiidd/BabyRecon/README.md

 ## Features

+- **Content Discovery**: Offers tool for discovering hidden files and directories on web servers, such as directory brute-forcing and spidering .
 - **Nmap Integration**: BabyRecon incorporates Nmap and NmapAutomator for network discovery, port scanning, and service enumeration.
 - **Exploitation Tools**: Includes a curated selection of exploits and auxiliary modules for vulnerability exploitation and post-exploitation tasks.
 - **Wordlists**: Provides a collection of wordlists commonly used in password cracking and enumeration activities.